FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 ```
 ````

-* **Reserve a Digital Object Identifier (URL_TO_INSERT_TERM_1588 https://fairsharing.org/search?recordType=identifier_schema)  (URL_TO_INSERT_RECORD-NAME_1589 https://fairsharing.org/FAIRsharing.hFLKCn) **: This is a service provided natively by the Zenodo (URL_TO_INSERT_RECORD-NAME_1590 https://fairsharing.org/FAIRsharing.wy4egf)  service, by virtue of its integration with Datacite services.
-This is quite an important point as it means the Zenodo (URL_TO_INSERT_RECORD-NAME_1591 https://fairsharing.org/FAIRsharing.wy4egf)  submission can be cited.
-However, remember to carefully review all the data entered in the form as once a doi has been minted, the associated informat (URL_TO_INSERT_TERM_1587 https://fairsharing.org/search?recordType=model_and_format) ion **can not be changed without creating a new version of the archive and therefore minting a new doi**
+* **Reserve a Digital Object Identifier (URL_TO_INSERT_RECORD-NAME_901 https://fairsharing.org/FAIRsharing.hFLKCn) **: This is a service provided natively by the Zenodo (URL_TO_INSERT_RECORD-NAME_902 https://fairsharing.org/FAIRsharing.wy4egf)  service, by virtue of its integration with Datacite services.
+This is quite an important point as it means the Zenodo (URL_TO_INSERT_RECORD-NAME_903 https://fairsharing.org/FAIRsharing.wy4egf)  submission can be cited.
+However, remember to carefully review all the data entered in the form as once a doi has been minted, the associated information **can not be changed without creating a new version of the archive and therefore minting a new doi**

 * 'Keywords' can be added to tag the submission.
-These are free text and no controlled terminology (URL_TO_INSERT_TERM_1592 https://fairsharing.org/search?recordType=terminology_artefact)  can be used in the interface at the moment.
+These are free text and no controlled terminology can be used in the interface at the moment.

 <!-- <img src="/images/9Bp91gX.png" alt="drawing" style="width:700px;" border="1px solid black" align="top" /> -->